asulibraries/unity_header/README.md

 * Barrio subtheme config:
   * Layout > Region > Top Header, Header, and Footer fifth regions should all have "no wrapper" checked and no class set (the default is row).
   * A custom page.html.twig file is included for comparison.
 Any template in the theme will override this module's templates.

+## Menu configuration

+Because of the 2-level limit and to get the desired layout, the module requires menu elements to be set up a certain way.
+* Menu items that are links can be regular links.
+* Menu items that are dropdown triggers must have `route:<button>` set as the link.
+* Menu items that are headers within dropdowns must have `<nolink>` set as the link.

+Note: At this time, the modules supports only 1- or 2-column dropdowns.

 ## Block placement